Our Board

 Director

-Annabel Dolphin is currently Executive Director of the award-winning, regional travel agency Helloworld Mackay, Mt Pleasant and Townsville.
-She is an experienced non-executive director with over 20 years specialising in strategic human resources, organisational design and culture change across a diverse range of sectors, including travel and tourism.
+Annabel Dolphin is currently Executive Director of award-winning regional travel agency Helloworld Mackay, Mt Pleasant and Townsville.
+She is an experienced non-executive director with over 20 years specialising in strategic human resources, organisational design, and culture change across a diverse range of sectors, including travel and tourism.

-Annabel has a passion for non-for-profit and mutual sector and is currently President of the Saints Netball Club Mackay Inc, a Director on Mackay Hospital and Health Service as well as Director of RACQ Group Ltd including its subsidiaries.
+Annabel has a passion for the not-for-profit and mutual sector and is currently President of the Saints Netball Club Mackay Inc, and Director of RACQ Group Ltd including its subsidiaries.

 Director